packetframe/legacy/docs/docs/caching-proxy.md

 ### ACL Configuration

 Every domain that has a proxied record must have at least one user with an ACL configured.
-IP blocks in the ACL are permitted to send the `PURGE` HTTP request method to any route under domains that user controls to purge the cache.
+IP blocks in the ACL are permitted to send the `PURGE` HTTP request method to any route under domains that user controls to purge the cache of that object.
 The ACL can be configured on a per-user basis by clicking the settings gear icon in the dashboard and adding the address in CIDR notation.

 ![img](../static/img/acl-add.png)